-Hormones may usher abused girls into early adulthoodJuly 22nd, 2013 in Psychology & Psychiatry /
+Hormones may usher abused girls into early adulthoodJuly 22, 2013 in Medicine & Health / Psychology & Psychiatry

 During the sort of tense situation that makes palms sweat and voices quaver, children and young adults are typically awash in cortisol, a stress hormone that sounds an alarm and prepares the body for fight-or-flight responses to danger.